Show Good Cause and exclusion for HDR students

 - While waiting for the faculty’s decision, try to remain focused on your research.
 Continue with your research work.
 Your supervisors should maintain their support and guidance roles for you during this process.

-- Once you receive the decision about your response, please send a copy to the SUPRA caseworker who assisted you even if you are satisfied with the faculty’s decision.
+- Once you receive the decision about your response, please send a copy to the SUPRA caseworker who assisted you, even if you are satisfied with the faculty’s decision.

 Possible outcomes

-The faculty will consider your letter and supporting documents, progress reports, and reports by your supervisors or other senior academics, such as a postgraduate coordinator.
+The faculty will consider: your letter and supporting documents, progress reports, and reports by your supervisors or other senior academics, such as a postgraduate coordinator.
 A decision will be made by your associate dean (research education).
 The possible decisions outlined in University policy are that your faculty could decide:

-- you have shown good cause, and permit you to continue your candidature
+- you have Shown Good Cause and permit you to continue your candidature

-If they decide you have not shown good cause to be allowed to continue in your degree, your faculty associate dean could:
+If they decide you have not Shown Good Cause to be allowed to continue in your degree, your faculty associate dean could:

 - decide to terminate your candidature

-If your candidature is terminated, you may be excluded from applying for admission to a research degree at the University of Sydney for up to 2 academic years.
+If your candidature is terminated, you will be excluded from applying for admission to a research degree at the University of Sydney for up to 2 academic years.
 While excluded from the University of Sydney, you cannot receive an award like an RTP stipend scholarship.

-Faculty-level appeal
+1. Faculty-level appeal

 You can submit an appeal to your faculty dean if you disagree with all or parts of the outcome.
 The letter that informs you of the faculty’s decision should outline your entitlement to appeal.
 You have 20 working days from the date on this letter to submit your faculty appeal.

-PhD students may bypass this level of appeal if they choose, and submit an appeal straight to the Student Appeals Body (SAB).
+PhD students may bypass this level of appeal if they choose and submit an appeal straight to the Student Appeals Body (SAB).
 The timeframe to submit an appeal to the SAB is 15 working days from the date on the decision letter.

 Contact us for assistance with your appeal.

-Appeal to the Student Appeals Body (SAB)
+2. Appeal to the Student Appeals Body (SAB)

-If you are dissatisfied with the result of your faculty level appeal you have a final option of an appeal to the SAB.
+If you’re dissatisfied with the result of your faculty-level appeal you have a final option of an appeal to the SAB.
 The timeframe for an SAB appeal is 15 working days from the date on the faculty decision letter.
-Your application for appeal to the SAB must demonstrate that your faculty breached due academic process.
-For advice on this, contact us.

-If you appeal to the SAB, your case will be assessed by the Registrar’s nominee who determines if the appeal meets the eligibility criteria for consideration by the SAB.
-If the appeal is eligible, your case will be referred to a panel hearing.
 You can take a representative or support person to the hearing with you, such as a SUPRA caseworker.
 Please contact us in advance of your hearing date to ensure availability.
 Your faculty will also be invited to send a representative, usually a senior academic.

 What to do if you’re unhappy with the outcome of the University appeals process

 The Student Appeals Body is the final level of appeal at the University.
-If you are still not satisfied with the way the SAB or University handled your appeal, you can consider submitting a complaint to the NSW Ombudsman.
+If you’re still not satisfied with the way the SAB or University handled your appeal, you can consider submitting a complaint to the NSW Ombudsman.
 For domestic students, recommendations made by the NSW Ombudsman are non-binding for the University.
 For international students, legislation requires the University to implement any decision or corrective action the NSW Ombudsman recommends.

 Policies

-Written by SUPRA Postgraduate Advocacy Service July 2023.
+Written by SUPRA Postgraduate Advocacy Service October 2024.

 Get help from a caseworker or solicitor.